19. FAIR VALUE OF FINANCIAL INSTRUMENTS

 Level 2: Quoted prices for similar instruments in active markets with inputs that are observable, either directly or indirectly.
 Our Level 2 financial instruments include notes payable which are carried at cost and approximate fair value since the interest rates being charged approximate market rates.

 Level 3: Unobservable inputs are significant to the fair value of the asset or liability, and include situations where there is little, if any, market activity for the asset or liability.
 Our Level 3 instruments include the fair value of contingent consideration related to completed acquisitions.
-The fair value at December 31, 2025 is based on a discounted cash flow analysis reflecting the likelihood of achieving specified performance measure or events and captures the contractual nature of the contingencies, the passage of time and the associated discount rate.
-There was no contingent consideration recorded at December 31, 2024.
+There was no contingent consideration recorded at December 31, 2024 and 2023.

 Fair Value Measurements at December 31, 2024 Expense for the year ended